 Quality sleep is vital for rejuvenation and energy levels.
 Establishing a regular bedtime aligned with your age-specific sleep needs ensures sufficient rest for overall balance and well-being.

 Individual health needs vary, and seeking guidance from a healthcare provider is prudent.
-They can offer personalised advice tailored to your specific requirements as a valuable resource for improving self-care practices.
+They can offer personalised advice tailored to your specific requirements, making them a valuable resource for improving self-care practices.

 If you're struggling to cope with body image issues, there are various organisations available to offer additional support.
 These communities aim to assist individuals dealing with similar challenges and are often led by individuals who have overcome similar struggles: